 These eggs overwinter and eventually hatch into the next batch of wingless matriarchs, who continue the family line in spring.

-The hardest part of controlling aphids is making sure you catch an invasion early, before the colony has multiplied and become unmanageable.
+The hardest part of killing aphids is making sure you catch an invasion early, before the colony has multiplied and become unmanageable.
 When one of the natural control measures below is used early and effectively, plants can recover from aphids and go on to have productive yields.

 Aphids like to shelter on the undersides of leaves and hide deep in the centers of plants like lettuce and broccoli, so get in the habit of inspecting your plants regularly, especially during periods of new growth.